jules2689/trudeau/docs/2020-04-20/q_a.md

 **Question**:

-How would you say -- how would you describe your strategy?what has it been in terms of inside the p.
+How would you say -- how would you describe your strategy? what has it been in terms of inside the p.
 M.o.
 Office to getting us through these tough times and how would you say -- how would you assess your own performance on that?